-- Choose the adoption option & visit your local RSPCA or responsible rescue first.
+- Choose the adoption option and visit your local RSPCA or responsible rescue first.

 - Can’t find the right rescue puppy?
-Find a responsible breeder and visit their property.
+Find a responsible breeder – and, crucially, ensure you visit their property.

 - Ensure the breeder provides a high standard of care for the puppy’s mother and father – make sure you witness this firsthand.

-- If you suspect you’re dealing with a puppy farmer, make a cruelty report by calling our 24-hour hotline on 1300 477 722, or online at rspcasa.org.au/report-cruelty
+- If you suspect you’re dealing with a puppy farmer, immediately make a cruelty report by calling our 24-hour hotline on 1300 477 722, or online at rspcasa.org.au/report-cruelty

 To help you make an informed choice when looking for a new puppy, please order a copy of our FREE Smart Puppy Buyer’s Guide.

 Red flags that may indicate a puppy factory

 When buying from a breeder, watch out for these red flags – they’re all warning signs that you could be dealing with a puppy farmer: